jonkb/phys.mtrl/README.md

 	- Upload some database of materials and material properties
 - Fix the mohr\_transform function so it works fine with symbolic functions, then use that to find the max and min symbolically in the sig\_tau report.
 - Make it so that the max2d\_grad function works better with piecewise.
-- Find a better way to represent the principal stresses when they're only known along the neutral axis, like for a circular cross section (sig\_tau report).
-- Nicer support appearance, and supports that can be placed anywhere along the axis.
 - Add keyboard shortcuts

 ## LICENSE